Pointcloud Stitching

 To start running, do the following:

-SSH to each edge computer and run:
+SSH into the edge nodes and run:

 ~/build/src/pcs-camera-optimized -s